Brand book and graphic standards book: Why are they essential for every serious brand?

 The brandbook should function in practice:

-Create a PDF version that is easily shareable
+Create a PDF version that is easy to share

 Create an internal online version (Google Docs, Notion, Figma...)

-If needed, create short guides for specific teams: e.g., “Social media brand guide” or “Design guide for print”
+If necessary, create short guides for specific teams: e.g. "Social media brand guide" or "Design guide for print"

 Regularly update it